What Is a Webhook, and How Does It Work?

 The Skinny on Webhooks

 The “web” in webhook stands for website or web application (as these are the only places webhooks can work), and “hook” refers to a function that performs when an event occurs.
-Webhooks are a one-way, automated message sent as an HTTP request to another online service or application.
+Webhooks are a one-way, automated message sent as an HTTP request to another online service or application, and are often used to send notifications between systems.

 A webhook’s sole purpose is to alert other online systems when an event has occurred.
 Once triggered by an event, a webhook will automatically send a message to specified systems, and in turn, the receiving system is activated to complete its own task.

 For instance, say you’re a freelance developer who uses PayPal to invoice your clients.
-Every time your client pays an invoice, you receive an automated email alerting you that the invoice has been paid.
+Every time your client pays an invoice, one app (PayPal) uses a webhook to connect to another app (your mail server), and you are notified by an automated email that the invoice has been paid.

 In this scenario, paying the invoice is the event that triggers the communication from PayPal to your mail server.
 PayPal is the source (the initiating system) that sends the message via an HTTP request (shared data) to the destination, which is your mail server (the receiving system).